bartmichu/freebsd-ansible-playbooks/README.md

 ## freebsd-system-update.yaml

 This is a playbook to fetch and install binary system updates on FreeBSD hosts.
+It will print a summary at the end if any updates were installed.

 Sample output with debuggind turned off: